1999JD/1999JD/README.md

 - 👋 Hi, I’m @1999JD
-- 👀 I’m interested in Frontend
-- 🌱 I’m currently learning React.js and Vue.js
-- 📫 How to reach me ： writer159.new@gmail.com

 <!---
 1999JD/1999JD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.